robbtraister/fusion/documentation/api/feature-pack/components/chain.md

 - `/src/components/chains/*.(js|jsx)`

-> This will build one version of this component that is used by all Output Types
+> This will build one version of this component that is used by all Output Types, where the `*` portion of the filepath represents the name of the Chain.

 - `/src/components/chains/*/{outputTypeName}.(js|jsx)`

 > This will build a version of this component that corresponds to the name of the Output Type in the filename.
+The `*` portion of the filepath represents the name of the Chain.
 If there is a `default.(js|jsx)` component, that component will be rendered as a fallback if no file with the same name of the relevant Output Type is found.

 ##### Example